-They are common — about one in four adults experience a diagnosable mental disorder in a given year — and can affect anyone, regardless of age, race, religion, or income.
+They are common — about one in five people will experience mental illness in their lifetime — and can affect anyone, regardless of age, race, religion, or income.

-However, people are still afraid to talk about them due to shame, misunderstanding, negative attitudes and fear of discrimination.
+However, people are still afraid to talk about mental illness due to shame, misunderstanding, negative attitudes and fear of discrimination.
 The more we can understand mental illness, the more we can talk about it, reduce stigma and Make It OK.

 Common mental illness conditions:

 Anxiety Disorders are the most commonly diagnosed mental illness.
 They include panic disorder, Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), Generalized Anxiety Disorder and phobias.
 Nearly three out of four people with an anxiety disorder experience the first episode by age 21.

 Depression is an illness that affects one’s thoughts, feelings, behavior, physical health, activity and sleep patterns.

 Eating Disorders: The three main types are anorexia nervosa (severely restricting food), bulimia nervosa (binging and purging) and binge-eating disorder.

 Bipolar Disorder, also known as manic-depression, includes episodes of a very high mood known as mania alternating with episodes of depression.

 MENTAL ILLNESS: Read stories from Iowans | Tips to talk about mental illness